Food Handling, Preparation & Storage Guidance

-The New York State Department of Health has developed guidance on various topics for emergencies and natural disasters, consumers, food service operators and community event organizers.
+The New York State Department of Health has developed guidance for food service operators on various topics, including safe food handling, preparation and storage.

 - Food Defense Strategies - A Self-Assessment Guide for Food Service Operators